fediabdelhedi/BakeryOperationsApp/README.md

 1. Execute the SQL queries in the "sql_query" file to set up the database.
 2. Open the application with Visual Studio.
 3. In the `app.config` file, update the connection string with your SQL Server details.
+# Troubleshooting

+## "Mark of the Web" Issue

+If you encounter an error related to the "Mark of the Web" when running the application, watch this 2mins video to resolve it:

+[video tutorial](https://www.youtube.com/watch?v=a3nIpiXXVxw&ab_channel=DarrenDoesEverything) for a visual guide on resolving the "Mark of the Web" error.

 ## Contact Information